 This project arose from discussions with Angus Council on ways in which Cook might help to promote its mission generally, but specifically within Arbroath - a burgh with two secondary schools.
 Staffing challenges resulted in the work to date centering on one of these two schools - Arbroath High School.
 A total of 26 S4 students and 6 staff have participated in Leadership Academies on Skye as part of the Columba 1400 program, their participation having had significant benefits in promoting effective dialogue about ethos, thereby improving whole school ethos, in effective team building, and in promoting a true learning community.
 There is still hope that a joint project between the two schools can be established in the coming year.

 Stand Up!
 Rape & Sexual Abuse Highland (RASASH)

 The RASASH Prevention Project (Stand Up!) delivers short workshops on the theme of preventing sexual violence.
 Seven topic areas are adapted to age/stage groups to cover all secondary school pupils and are mapped to Curriculum for Excellence.
 These workshops offer a safe space to support young people to develop positive attitudes and behaviours by looking at key issues such as consent, gender stereotypes, the influence of media and pornography, the law, and how to access support.
 They further recruit and support young people in a

 project that works to empower them to challenge problematic attitudes and behaviours around sexual violence.
-The Gordon Cook Foundation agreed to fund this project for a further year in 2019 and they have fulfilled this contract during 2020.
+The Gordon Cook Foundation agreed to fund this project for a further two years in 2022 taking their funding through until December 2024.

 Learning and Teaching for Global Citizenship - SCOTDEC